All Collections

 To edit an Event Template, click to open the template, then make modifications as needed.
 Click Save when done.

-Neither completed nor uncompleted events using that template will be modified in any way.
-If you deem the template change as critical, and would like existing uncompleted events to be updated, you’ll need to close uncompleted events providing explanation in the comments, then create new events with the updated template.
+If the content of the event template has been adjusted, neither completed nor uncompleted events using that template will be modified in any way.
+If you deem the template change as critical and would like existing uncompleted events to be updated, you’ll need to close uncompleted events, provide an explanation in the comments, and then create new events with the updated template.

 Archiving & Restoring Event Templates